Health-Education-England/tis-trainee-forms/README.md

 ```

 ## Testing

-to test this service you can right-click on the test file in the context menu and
-click 'run 'tests in trainee-forms'

-otherwise you can run the  Gradle `test` task can be used to run automated tests
+you can run the  Gradle `test` task can be used to run automated tests
 and produce coverage reports.
 ```shell
 gradlew test